 - If you have an itinerary, be ok with not following it at times.
 Just go with the flow!
 You will find that when you reach a neighbourhood in Seoul, you will come across sites you did not know about

 - Many Koreans can speak Mandarin.
-Sadly, I have sub par Mandarin skills so that did not help me much
+Sadly, I have sub-par Mandarin skills so that did not help me much

 - Get to know your K-pop stars, because there is a good chance you will run into them!
+Or better yet, immerse yourself in K-pop culture with one of these fun experiences!